- Future Students

 College of Social & Behavioral Sciences and Social Work

 103 Patterson Hall

 Cheney, WA 99004-2424

-The primary objective of the Rantidi Forest Excavations is the hilltop sanctuary found at Lingrin tou Dhigeni.
-This site has been called "The playing stones of Diogenes" because of the vast number of worked stone from the collapsed walls of the temple buildings.
+The initial objective of the Rantidi Forest Excavations was the hilltop sanctuary found at Lingrin tou Dhigeni.
+This site is called "The playing stones of Diogenes" because of the vast number of worked stone from the collapsed walls of the temple buildings.
 Thousands of pieces of life-sized and over life-sized pieces of terra cotta statue have been found here, as well as the largest number of inscriptions written in the peculiar script of Cyprus, the so-called Cypro-Syllabic script.
 The Rantidi Forest Excavations has discovered almost fifty new inscriptions in this peculiar and arcane writing system.
 The site of Lingrin tou Dhigeni was in use, with some interruptions, throughout the first millennium B.C.
 There are more than 400 tombs which surround this sanctuary, which was the home of the god of Death and Resurrection, known by the Greeks as Adonis.

 Finally, the Rantidi Forest was home to a large Hani or rest stop on the old carriage road.
 The Hani at Rantidi was also a working farm, with the largest plaqued threshing floor yet documented for south Cyprus, as well as a Havousa, or underground water tank, or dang.